balfieri/cordic/README.md

 </p>

 <p>
-At some point in the near future, the library will be enhanced to allow T to represent IEEE floating-point numbers with arbitrary exponent width (exp_w).
-So the library will allow T to hold fixed-point OR floating-point encodings including - but not limited to - standard IEEE floating-point formats such as float and double.
+At some point in the near future, the library will be enhanced to allow T to hold IEEE floating-point numbers with arbitrary exponent width (exp_w).
+So the library will allow T to hold fixed-point OR floating-point encodings including - but not limited to - standard IEEE floating-point formats such as float (fp32) and double (fp64).
 Only one of int_w or exp_w may be non-zero.
-In floating-point numbers, the integer part is assumed to be an implicit '1' unless the entire value is 0 or a special number such as +Infinity or -Infinity.
-So int_w is 0 for floating-point.
+In floating-point numbers, the integer part is assumed to be an implicit '1' unless the entire value is 0 or a special number such as +Infinity, -Infinity, or NaN (not a number).
+So int_w is 0 for floating-point numbers.
 </p>

 <p>